 What’s the patient’s likely diagnosis?
 What next steps should you take?
 What are the most prudent interventions?
 Without looking at the answer choices, think or even write down your answer.

-Oftentimes, you’ll find an answer choice that comes close to, or is even exactly the same as what you were thinking.
+Oftentimes, you’ll find an answer choice that comes close to, or is even exactly the same as, what you were thinking.
 If it’s not there, then use the process of elimination to identify the best available answer.
 (Or consider if you may have misinterpreted the question and/or patient scenario.)

 Now, practice this strategy on the following question:

 You’ve been called to a private residence on a “woman down”.
 Upon arrival, you are greeted by the patient's husband.
 He states they were outside doing light yard work when his wife suddenly collapsed to the ground and was “weirdly jerking”.
 Your patient assessment reveals a 50+ year-old woman on her side in the grass.
 She responds to painful stimuli by flailing her arms, pale, diaphoretic, and incontinent.
 A small amount of blood is noted in the corner of her mouth.
-Pulse is rapid and weak, respiratory rate is 18 and lung sounds are clear.
+Pulse is rapid and weak, respiratory rate is 18, and lung sounds are clear.
 You are unable to obtain a blood pressure because the patient keeps flailing her arms around and is now becoming slightly combative.
-Her husband denies any pertinent medical history or medication for the patient, although states she had started to complain of a horrible headache before she collapsed.
+Her husband denies any pertinent medical history or medication for the patient, although he states she had started to complain of a horrible headache before she collapsed.

 What is your field impression of this patient?